 We use the following formal assessment procedures to measure outcomes against all schools nationally:

-Phonics Screening Test at the end of Year 1
+Phonics Screening Check at the end of Year 1

 End of KS1